Nissan AD: Y11 series

 The third series AD (Y11) began in May 1999, once again available only with a station wagon body, sold in the Japanese, New Zealand (badged as Pulsar) and Caribbean markets.
 It is mechanically related to the Nissan Sunny B15 series but has a different exterior design.
 The interior design is shared with the Japanese market Nissan Sunny B15 as well.
-The second generation Wingroad received a facelift in October 2001, with a sleeker front end and a new interior.
+A driver-side airbag was now standard on both the AD Van and the Wingroad, with a passenger-side airbag optional.
+The AD Van Max was no longer offered.
+In March 2001, manufacturing operations were moved from the Nissan Shatai factory in Kyoto to the facility in Shonan.